UK PM candidate Leadsom's City credentials under scrutiny

-LONDON Andrea Leadsom, a candidate to be Britain's next prime minister, is facing fresh allegations that she exaggerated her role working in financial services after putting that experience at the centre of her campaign to be the next leader.
+LONDON, July 7 Andrea Leadsom, a candidate to be Britain's next prime minister, has put her 25 years' experience working in financial services at the centre of her campaign to become leader.

-Leadsom said she had given a full account of her past jobs as some of her career credentials were called into doubt by former colleagues.

-After a ballot of lawmakers of the governing Conservative party on Thursday, Leadsom and Interior Minister Theresa May emerged as the two candidates to be prime minister.
-The result of the contest is expected to be decided by grass roots members by Sept.
-9.

 Before entering parliament in 2010 she spent a decade working at Barclays Bank and Invesco Perpetual, one of the country's biggest retail fund managers.